 - EDU 102 Foundations of Education

 - EDU 202 Early Field Experience

 - EDU 206 Survey of Exceptional Individuals

 - EDU 227 Instructional Technology

 - EDU 228 Children's Literature

 - EDU 304 Educational Psychology

 - EDU 323 Teaching Mathematics

-- EDU 325 Teaching Science and Social Studies

 - EDU 326 Teaching Reading and Language Arts

+- EDU 328 Teaching Science in the Elementary Classroom

+- EDU 329 Teaching Social Studies in the Elementary Classsroom

 - EDU 340 Human Relations

 - EDU 343 Diagnosis and Correction of Reading Problems

-- EDU 409 Philosophy of Education

-- EDU 413 Elementary Student Teaching \
+- EDU 409 Philosophy of Education - EDU 413 Elementary Student Teaching

-\If seeking certification in special education, unified early childhood, early childhood or reading, complete 8 credits of student teaching in elementary education and 4-8 credits of student teaching in special education, early childhood or reading.
+If seeking certification in special education, unified early childhood, early childhood or reading, complete 8 credits of student teaching in elementary education and 4-8 credits of student teaching in special education, early childhood or reading.
 The number of weeks/credits required for student teaching will be determined by the coordinator of student teaching and the chair of the department.